ibm-ecosystem-engineering/Watson-NLP/Deploy-to-AWS-Fargate/README.md

 - If you don't have an AWS account, you may want to consider [AWS Free Tier](https://aws.amazon.com/free/free-tier/).
 - Follow the [security best practices](https://docs.aws.amazon.com/accounts/latest/reference/best-practices-root-user.html) for the root user of your AWS account, and [create an admin user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) for daily use.
 - Make sure you have [required permissions](https://docs.docker.com/cloud/ecs-integration/#requirements) on AWS account to run applications on ECS.
+- [Podman](https://podman.io/getting-started/installation) provides a Docker-compatible command line front end.
+Unless otherwise noted, all the the Docker commands in this tutorial should work for Podman, if you simply alias the Docker CLI with `alias docker=podman` shell command.

 ## Create the runtime container image